HOSTED-POWER/docs-turbostack-app/turbostack_configuration/Mail/Deliverability.md

 - `a` includes the hostname's A record(s) in the SPF lookup.
 - `mx` includes the hostname's MX record(s) in the SPF lookup.

-3. **Test Your SPF Setup:** Tools like MXToolbox can validate your SPF record and ensure it’s correctly configured.

 !!!
 Important
 SPF records are limited to 10 DNS lookups per authentication check!
 Exceeding the 10-lookup limit results in a permanent error, causing SPF verification to fail.